AI-Hypercomputer/maxdiffusion/README.md

   ```bash
   python src/maxdiffusion/generate_flux.py src/maxdiffusion/configs/base_flux_schnell.yml jax_cache_dir=/tmp/cache_dir run_name=flux_test output_dir=/tmp/ prompt="photograph of an electronics chip in the shape of a race car with trillium written on its side" per_device_batch_size=1 ici_data_parallelism=1 ici_fsdp_parallelism=-1 offload_encoders=False
   ```

+  ### Flash Attention for GPU:
+  Flash Attention for GPU is supported via TransformerEngine, make sure it is installed and then specify attention=cudnn_flash_te when running the above commands.

     ## Flux LoRA